 Breakthrough Twin CIties students typically meet 2 or more of the following need-criteria, however you just need to meet one to qualify:

-- First in their families to attend a four-year college or university
+-First in their families to graduate from college

 -Eligible for free or reduced lunch

 WHAT IT TAKES TO BE A BREAKTHROUGH STUDENT

 Commitment.
 Motivation.
 Engagement.
 Beginning in the summer after 6th grade, we work with young people who are excited to take full advantage of the program.
 And we stand by them every step of the way through college acceptance.

 Students (and their families) enrolling in Breakthrough Twin Cities make a six-year commitment!
 The time commitment varies each successive year of the program, with the most intensive programming offered during the summers leading into 7th, 8th, and 9th grades, and during the college counseling process in 11th and 12th grades.
 However, students are expected to attend monthly events throughout the school year for all six years.
 We are a tuition-free program.
 While it does not cost anything to participate, students and families “pay” for the experience with their hard work and commitment.